Deadlock in Armenia as acting PM rejects talks with protest leader - Journal du Cameroun

 – ‘Elites must go’ –

-Pashinyan has called a halt to protests in Yerevan to give demonstrators some rest after two weeks of nearly non-stop rallies, saying people should return on the streets on Sunday.
+Pashinyan has called a halt to protests in Yerevan to give demonstrators some rest after two weeks of nearly non-stop rallies, saying people should return to the streets on Sunday.

-But he urged supporters to stage a rally on Friday in Gyumri, the second largest city north of the capital which hosts a Russian military base.
+But on Friday he headed a column of cars carrying hundreds of his supporters from Yerevan to Gyumri, the second largest city north of the capital where he planned to hold a rally later Friday.
+The city also hosts a Russian military base.

+An AFP reporter travelling with the protest leader said villagers on the way gave Pashinyan a hero’s welcome, offering him traditional bread and salt as well as fresh fruit.

 Another rally is planned for Saturday in the third largest city of Vanadzor.